sejalkumari12-ui/Add-to-card-by-redux-toolkit/README.md

 🛒 Shopping Cart (Redux Toolkit)

 A simple shopping cart application built with React and Redux Toolkit.
-This project demonstrates how to manage global state, add/remove items from the cart, and calculate totals using Redux Toolkit’s createSlice and configureStore.
+This project demonstrates how to manage global state and calculate totals using Redux Toolkit’s createSlice and configureStore.

 🚀 Features